boshd/join-ify/README.md

 Create a virtual environemnt in your directory, **if _needed_** by running
 > source venv/bin/activate

-and finally, change the joiner file's permission by running
+and finally, change the joiner file permissions by running
 > chmod +x joiner

 That's it, you're all set!